-Your new backlinks monitor will automatically be broken down into five categories: Active, Lost, Broken, Undefined and Rejected.
+Your monitored domains be broken down into five categories: Active, Lost, Broken, Undefined and Rejected.
 With this information, your goal will be to keep as many active links as possible.
 The graph of the Monitor will show your backlink profile’s changes over the past 60 days and the table below allows you to filter through and identify each link.

 Filtering Your Data